Minimum Bayes Risk Decoding for Error Span Detection in Reference-Free Automatic Machine Translation Evaluation: Experiment on MBR Distillation

 \subsection{Experimental Setup}

 \paragraph{Datasets and Model} The training dataset was derived from $(s, t)$ pairs in the WMT20–22 Metrics Shared Task datasets (\citealp{wmtm20}; \citealp{wmtm21}; \citealp{wmtm22}).
 We used the WMT24 Metrics Shared Task as the test set.
 We used \code{Llama-3.3-70B-Inst} as the model.
 To generate the training dataset, we employed the same MBR setup as in \S\ref{sec:exp}: $N=256$ with MBR-$\textsc{SoftF1}$.
 We refer to the model distilled via DPO as \textbf{Distill-Greedy}, which employs standard greedy decoding at inference time.

-See Appendix C for details.
+\paragraph{Training Details} We used the Lion optimizer (\citealp{lion}) with a learning rate of $10^{-7}$, a warmup step of $50$, a weight decay of $0.1$, a batch size of $256$, and train for a maximum of $5$ epochs.
+We set the regularization term weight of DPO to $0.5$.
+We trained the model in BF16 precision on a machine equipped with 8 NVIDIA H200 GPUs.
+We used DeepSpeed (\citealp{deepspeed}) Zero3 for multi-GPU training.
+Our training codebase is based on the TRL library (\citealp{trl}).
+The dataset comprises a total of $110,699$ samples.
+We randomly split the data, reserving $10\%$ for the validation set and using the remainder for the training set.
+Upon completion of training, the checkpoint with the lowest loss on the validation set was selected as the final model.

 \paragraph{Evaluation} The evaluation metrics for ESD are identical to those used in \S\ref{sec:exp}.